shadow-robot/sr-build-tools/bin/README.md

 - Edit `create_rt_kernel_deb.sh` variable to fit the chosen version
 - Run `create_rt_kernel_deb.sh` in the same directory where `prepare_rt_kernel.sh` was run

+## Compile and install the kernel

+- Run `make deb-pkg` to create needed deb packages
+- Run `dpkg -i linux-*.deb` to install the deb packages

+## Grub configuration

+In order to be able to change between kernels at the system startup, go to `/etc/default/grub` file and make sure that `GRUB_HIDDEN_TIMEOUT` value is higher then zero or comment it out completely.
+If you made any changes to the file, before rebooting run `sudo update-grub`.

+## Chose the kernel at the system startup
+At the system startup, in the GRUB menu, select `Advanced options for UBUNTU` and chose the rt kernel that you installed.